tiagomatic/dagger-terraform-demo/README.md

-# Terraform plan Dagger Demo
+# Terraform Plan Dagger Demo

 In this folder is a minimal, fully working demo showing how to run a Terraform plan locally using Dagger.
 This example uses Go for the pipeline code, but the workflow is the same conceptually for other supported languages.
 The steps are: